-Jakob flicked on his lights as he strode into his apartment.
-I scooped my purse up from the floor, gritting my teeth against another spike of pain, and followed a few steps behind him.
+Jakob flicked the lights on as he strode into his apartment.
+I scooped my purse from the floor and followed a few steps behind him.

 The man was in his late forties, and damn it if he didn’t look good for his age.
-His face was made to grace wanted posters: raven black hair, long enough to show it had a bit of a curl to it; piercing brown eyes; three-day stubble; a sardonic set to his lips that made you feel like someone had just told him a dirty joke about you and now he was picturing you naked.
+He wore his raven black hair long enough to show that it had a bit of a curl to it.
+His face was made to grace wanted posters.
+Three-day stubble covered his strong jaw.
+Those dark, piercing eyes landed on me, and I almost shuddered.
+There was a sardonic set to his lips that made me feel like someone had just told him a dirty joke about me, and now he was picturing me naked.

-He’d helped himself to one of Jakob’s beers, and as I followed Jakob in, he lifted it to his lips and took a long swig, watching us over the top of it.
+He’d helped himself to one of Jakob’s beers, and as we walked in, he lifted it to his lips and took a long swig, watching us over the top of it.
 Something about his expression reminded me of one of those cats you see on YouTube that just knocked a glass off a table for no apparent reason other than to be an asshole and was now looking at its owner like, “The fuck are you going to do about it, Stacey?”

 I moved closer to Jakob and stashed my gun back in my purse.

-I forced myself to smile back at him.
+I forced myself to smile at him.
 “Thanks.”

 As if it was an everyday occurrence to have your gang leader break into your apartment, Jakob hung his keys by the door and shrugged out of his jacket.
-The dark t-shirt he wore beneath it clung to his muscles in a way that would have had me drooling if we didn’t have an audience.
+The dark t-shirt he wore beneath it clung to his muscles in a way that would have had me drooling if not for our audience.
 His arms were sleeved in tattoos.
 My gaze stuck on them for a second.
 With some heavily-tattooed people, you can tell that they didn’t plan their ink out in advance, but had it slapped together piecemeal.
-The result can sometimes be a jarring mix of styles and patterns.
+The result can be a jarring mix of styles and patterns.
 Jakob must have taken meticulous care designing his.
-They featured a heavy military theme throughout, and one tattoo flowed so seamlessly into the next that it looked like one cohesive masterpiece of ink.
-It must have taken him years to complete, and, judging from the quality, cost nearly as much as his bike.
+They featured a military theme throughout, and each tattoo flowed so seamlessly into the next that it looked like one cohesive masterpiece of ink.
+It must have taken him years to complete and, judging from the quality, cost nearly as much as his bike.

-He turned and paused beside the fridge.
-“Need another beer?” he asked Daniel.
+He paused beside the fridge and turned to Daniel.
+“Need another beer?”

 “Yeah,” Daniel said.

 Jakob’s gaze cut to me.
-His voice softened and dropped half an octave.
+His voice softened and dropped half an octave, into something low and husky.
 “Want a beer, babe?”

 His eyes flashed with some unspoken warning, and I decided to go along with this plot twist like I had all the other insanity of the evening.